Latið meg ei á Frísaland fordervast!

 indeed you may perish in Friesland.”

 Note 1: We modified the sagas a little bit, especially the timelines.
 The first choice we made, was that there are versions that date back the arrival of the Frisian pirates to the Early Middle Ages, and other versions that say the Frisian pirates arrived halfway in the eleventh century.
 We chose the first period, since that fits indeed the time of Frankish expansion and Christianization.
-In the eleventh century the Frisians were already pious church folk.
+In the eleventh century the Frisians were already obedient and pious church folk.

 The other choice we made, is the time the struggle with the bishop took place.
 The saga namely says -historically correct- that in AD 1350 the Black Death decimated (also) the Frisians.
 Only one very strong and tall farmer, and two (or seven or eight, numbers vary) sons survived.
-Soon after that, the whole incident with Bishop Erlendur took place, according to the saga.
+Soon after that, the drama with Bishop Erlendur took place, according to the saga.
 This cannot be correct, since Bishop Erlendur is historical and lived around AD 1300, which is also the date of the partly completed Magnus Cathedral.
 So, we turned it around.
 First the bishop thing and then the plague thing.
 It would also explain better why the settlement ended there and then.

 Child, F.J. (ed), The English and Scottish Popular Ballads.
 Volume II (1986)